-Classes, objects, interfaces, constructors, functions, properties and their setters can have visibility modifiers.
-Getters always have the same visibility as the property.
+Classes, objects, interfaces, constructors, and functions, as well as properties and their setters, can have visibility modifiers.
+Getters always have the same visibility as their properties.

 There are four visibility modifiers in Kotlin:

 public.
 The default visibility is